olliebrownlow/ticketing/README.md

 ## Getting started

-_Make sure to follow the [NGINX Ingress Controller installation guide](https://kubernetes.github.io/ingress-nginx/deploy/#provider-specific-steps) before running the following steps:_
+_Follow the [NGINX Ingress Controller installation guide](https://kubernetes.github.io/ingress-nginx/deploy/#provider-specific-steps) before running the following steps:_

 - In your text editor, open the hosts file on your computer (C:\Windows\System32\Drivers\etc\hosts on Windows or /etc/hosts on MacOS/Linux) and add this line to the end: 127.0.0.1 ticketing.dev.
 You may need to do this as an administrator.
 This will force your operating system to connect to itself, your local machine, every time you try to browse to ticketing.dev.